Skip to main content

 Which Tax Regime is Better, Old or New in 2026?

-The old income tax regime offers more deductions and benefits, while the new regime simplifies tax structure with lower rates but fewer deductions.
+The old income tax regime offers more deductions and benefits, while the new regime simplifies the tax structure with lower rates but fewer deductions

 10 minutes read

-Thus, understanding income tax is extremely crucial, but can often be overwhelming for taxpayers, and a lot of factors can even make it confusing.
+Understanding income tax is extremely crucial, but it can often be overwhelming for taxpayers, and many factors can make it confusing.
 For instance, several people end up calculating the wrong value by deducting the allowable deductions from total tax liability instead of their Gross Total Income.

-This article intends to explain the older tax system and compare it with the new regime in the most layman manner possible.
+This article aims to explain the older tax system and compare it with the new regime in the simplest possible terms.

 Key Takeaways